vivekparasharr/vivekparasharr.github.io/_posts/2020-10-11-statistics-visualize-your-data-sas.markdown

 ---
 layout: post
-title: "Visualize data using SAS!"
+title: "Visualize data using SAS"
 categories: data, visualization, visualize, sas
 ---
 This is the third of a series of articles that I will write to give a gentle introduction to statistics.
 In this article we will cover how we can visualize data using various charts and how to read them.
 I will show how to create these charts using SAS and will include code snippets as well.
 For a full version of the code visit my [GitHub repository](https://github.com/vivekparasharr/Learn-Programming).